keepthrifty/keepthrifty.github.io/_posts/2016/2016-08-20-indecent-financial-exposure.md

 ### Clothing/Shoes: $2,430.20 ($203 per month) ##

-This one can probably come down a bit, especially based on everything we've [learned about fashion][fashion-post].
+This one can probably come down a bit, especially based on everything we've learned about fashion.
 My wife came up with a great idea for an "approved shopping list" for clothes which would identify the _only_ clothes we're allowed to buy in the next year outside of replacements for items that have worn out.

 Check back on the site here - I imagine we'll have a post on the approved shopping list at some point in the near future :)